imdevponce/facecook/README.md

 # facecook
-A social network page for chefs
+A social networking platform for chefs